 When you begin your journey flipping homes, there are some things you need to know, and other things you will want to avoid.
-We’ve put together some tips on how to sell a fix and flip house fast in Central New Jersey.
+We’ve put together some tips on how to sell a fix and flip house fast in Newark.

-Flipping a home in Central New Jersey can be a great way to turn a profit, but it is never as easy as it appears on HGTV.
+Flipping a home in Newark can be a great way to turn a profit, but it is never as easy as it appears on HGTV.
 We hope our tips and tricks will help you sell a fix and flip house fast!